-Millfield Prep's Director of Boarding, Adam Stubbs, answers frequently asked questions about the experience of boarding at Millfield Prep School.
+Millfield Prep's Director of Boarding, Carl Bingham, answers frequently asked questions about the experience of boarding at Millfield Prep School.

 As a leading independent school, boarding forms a vital part of life at Millfield Prep.
 We offer full, weekly and flexi boarding from ages 7 to 13 and currently have around 130 full-time boarders, with a further 40 additional flexi or occasional boarders at the Prep School.

 Boarding is a great way for children to develop their social skills and interact with lots of people from different countries and cultures.
 The children make the most of all the opportunities on offer at school, particularly the extra-curricular clubs and training that take place early morning and after school, such as squad swimming, tennis, golf, riding and music practice.